-The TS42DLX Deluxe Test Set is an analog test telephone used by installers, repair technicians and other authorized personnel for the testing of copper wire, voice subscriber lines.
-In addition to providing standard off-hook operations, such as dialing and voice communications, the TS42DLX Deluxe model has an on-hook Monitor Mode, which allows the operator to clip on and listen to the line without disturbing voice or data signals that may be on the line.
+The TS44DLX Deluxe Test Set is an analog test telephone used by installers, repair technicians and other authorized personnel to test copper wire voice subscriber lines.
+In addition to providing standard offhook operations, such as dialing and voice communications, the TS44DLX Deluxe model has an on-hook Monitor Mode that lets the operator listen to the line without disturbing any voice or data signals present.
 The test set has a speaker for hands-free listening.
-The test set also has a speaker-phone that allows two-way conversations while freeing up the operator's hands for other tasks.
+The test set also has a speakerphone that allows two way conversations while freeing up the operator's hands for other tasks.

-In today's telecommunications environment, many subscriber lines carry data services.
+In today's telecommunications environment, a large number of subscriber lines carry data services.
 The data services are in the same distribution facilities as voice services.
 It is not always easy to tell the difference between data and voice services.
-The TS42DLX Deluxe Test Set incorporates unique patented circuitry that prevents disruption of digital data services to which the test set may have been unintentionally connected.
+The TS44DLX Deluxe Test Set uses unique, patented circuitry that prevents disruption of digital data services if the test set is unintentionally connected to a data line.